 Prohibited Discrimination and Harassment (including Sexual Harassment) Policy

-Discrimination and harassment are inappropriate and will not be tolerated at Johnson & Wales University.
+Discrimination and harassment are inappropriate and will not be tolerated at JWU.
 Such behavior or the tolerance of such behavior on the part of an employee violates university policy and may result in disciplinary action up to and including termination of employment.
 Such behavior on the part of a student also violates the Student Code of Conduct, may violate Title IX of the Education Amendments of 1972, and will result in remedial action and/or student conduct sanctions up to and including dismissal from the university.